Valley of Fire, Fire Cave

 Camera Interface and Control

-I also have seen other reviewers have issues with it not working.
+I have also seen other reviewers have issues with it not working.
 Mine quit working after a week or so and I didn’t know why.
 But I figured out a reason and solution.
 After messing with the unit I noticed that if any of the screws on the back of the mount get lost even the slightest, the adapter would lose F-stop functionality and eventually quit working altogether.
-This creates a bit of maintenance and work.
-I have to always make sure I always carry the hex bit to check tightness so it doesn’t give me problems mid-shoot.
+This requires some maintenance and effort.
+I have to always make sure I carry the hex bit to check tightness so it doesn’t give me problems mid-shoot.

 Issues I have when the screws are lost are: